Pictured: They presented their research at the semesterly undergrad research symposium. They got free Ring Pops. Enough said.

 - talk to the department

-Brief examples of conferences, symposia, and other research presentation opportunities (your advisor will know other ones specifically geared towards their type of research):
+Brief examples of conferences, symposia, and other research presentation opportunities:

 - Wash.
 U. SPS Choc Talks (contact your current SPS officers for more details)